beluu, n.country; village; place; territory; property; land; ace (in cards).

 > Our leaders just don't have any compassion.

-> Where were you born?
+> Where was your friend born?

 Search for another word: